jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

 and **Spirit Guide** special rules.
 In addition, while a friendly WRAITH CONSTRUCT unit is within 9" of this model, that unit may re-roll one hit roll per phase.
   - **\[Warlord Trait] ?:**

+  **SPECIAL:** Stoic Endurance is not a Command Effect and stays active even while the unit is In Disarray.

   ### Saim-Hann:
   - **\[Ability] Wild Host:** After this unit makes a charge move, it gains a +1 bonus to its Attack characteristic in